sahlamba/sahlamba.github.io/_pages/about.markdown

 Software Development Engineer with 7+ years of experience in designing & developing application systems.
 Highly technical & meticulous professional focused on shipping performant scalable enterprise solutions, working on full-stack tech.
 Passionate about learning something new every day.

-Currently working as a Software Development Engineer at Amazon Search.
-Based out of Seattle, WA.
+Currently working at Amazon Search, based in Seattle, WA.

 Get in touch with me on [LinkedIn][1]!